-The District provides sewer service, road maintenance and street lighting for a residential development.
 SA 05 is located on the west side of Madera County adjacent to the City of Firebaugh.
 The district was formed on February 11, 1980 by Resolution No. 80-97.
-The district provides sewer service to the residential development, and all aspects of budgeting, operations and maintenance is handled by the City of Firebaugh under a contract with the County of Madera.
+The district provides sewer service to the residential development, and all aspects of budgeting, operations and maintenance are handled by the City of Firebaugh under a contract with the County of Madera.
 Under the contract, the City of Firebaugh will provide service limited to 100 connections or an average daily flow of 70,000 gallons, whichever is greater.
 Resolution No. 80-47 specifies fees to be paid to the City for each connection.
 These fees are directly invoiced by the City and are based upon the City's current service charge as set by their resolution.